- The

 http://www.zhongwen.com/

-[An excellent site for those who know how to read Chinese characters
+[An excellent site for those who know how to read Chinese characters (rendered

-especially Rick Harbaugh's work on Confucian Classics at this
+Rick Harbaugh's work on Confucian

-Issues in Interpreting Confucius
+Issues in Interpreting

-- The Warring States Project
+- The Warring States

 http://www.umass.edu/wsp/